 How to Apply for Financial Aid

 Financial aid information is included with all admission packages.
-Families who wish to apply for financial aid must submit a Parents’ Financial Statement (PFS) to the School and Student Service for Financial Aid (SSS) by January 31 for new families applying to Milton and by January 15 for current families applying for siblings.
-Click here to fill out a PFS online.
+Families who wish to apply for financial aid must submit a Parents’ Financial Statement (PFS) to the School and Student Services (SSS) website by January 31 for new families applying to Milton and by January 15 for current families applying for siblings.

 In addition, families must also submit a copy of their most recent federal tax return to the SSS by January 31.

 Financial Aid decisions will be mailed along with the admission decision on March 10.